Facebook is a great tool for staying connected with friends and family.

 Mental health awareness pages aimed at depression

-5. Depression Army – Depression Army is a global community that focuses on building connections, fostering productive dialogues, and breaking the stigma surrounding mental health issues.
+5. Depression Army – Depression Army is a global community that builds connections, fosters productive dialogues, and breaks the stigma surrounding mental health issues.

 Mental Health Pages that are meant to be fun

 7. Waves of Wellness – This fun Facebook page promotes mental health awareness and positive attitudes surrounding mental health.